testdriverai/goodlooks/README.md

 ![GoodLooks Logo](https://github.com/dashcamio/goodlooks/assets/318295/feb1d637-f1b0-48a2-8fd7-d4b855ad93bd)

+Made by [TestDriver.ai](https://testdriver.ai) - Automate and scale QA with agentic users

 # Visually Validate Playwright Tests Without Flaky Selectors

 Static selectors break with code changes and can't prove that a site "looks good".
 Is that button really missing or was the `id` changed?
 Is the site responsive on mobile?
 Is the correct image showing?
 These kinds of tests are impossible to validate with selectors alone and take a lot of time to test manually.
 GoodLooks.ai lets you visually validate your web pages with natural language prompts instead of selectors.